thewhitecircle/ctf_writeups/cyber_apocalypse_2025/osint/HillsideHaven.md

 ![](https://i.imgur.com/RM2BxJW.jpeg)

 - We need to locate the house shown in the image above.
-- Google reverse image gives us multiple hints that this house is located in the california region.
+- Google reverse image gives us multiple hints that this house is located in the California region.
 - Also, house number is visible in image: `356`
-- I searched through google reverse image results for hours but still couldn’t find this house so I took the help of ChatGPT
+- I searched through Google reverse image results for hours but still couldn’t find this house, so I took the help of ChatGPT

-- I asked ChatGPT to give me list of cities in california:
+- I asked ChatGPT to give me list of cities in California:
     - Los Angeles
     - San Francisco
     - San Diego